AjayRajNelapudi/Certificate-Generator/README.md

 Such that field1 is always the name of the candidate.
 **Example**:<br>
 Ajay Raj Nelapudi,IV/IV - CSE - A<br>
-Shiv Shankar Singh,IV/IV - CSE - A<br>
+Shiv Shankar Singh,IV/IV - CSE - A

 3. Target dir: The directory where all the certificates should be saved in.
 4. Mailing List: A CSV file in which each row consists of the name and email address of each participant.